David Bowie’s self-titled debut album was released in the UK, in separate mono and stereo editions, on 1 June 1967.

 The album was not a commercial success, and peaked at number 125 in the UK charts.

-In the US it was issued in August 1967, without the songs ‘We Are Hungry Men’ and ‘Maid Of Bond Street’.
+In the US it was issued on 11 August 1967, without the songs ‘We Are Hungry Men’ and ‘Maid Of Bond Street’.
 It was similarly a commercial failure.

 The albums liner notes were written by Bowie’s manager Kenneth Pitt:

 Although he has rarely strayed far beyond his own suburban London, David Bowie, at 19, has seen more of the world than many people do in a far longer life-time.
 For David’s keen sense of perception and unusual powers of observation enable him to view the world around him with the eye of an articulate eagle.

 His line of vision is as straight and sharp as a laser beam.
 It cuts through hypocrisy, prejudice and cant.
 It sees the bitterness of humanity, but rarely bitterly.
 It sees the humour in our failings, the pathos of our virtues.
 David writes and sings of what he sees to be the truth, and the truth is rarely an ode to the moon and to June.
 His moon is pock marked and grey.
 June is not for brides, it is for the birds – if it isn’t raining!

 David is very much a product of the fast moving era in which he has spent his teens.
 An early desire to create took him to art school, but Little Richard discs turned him on to music as a more satisfying art form.
 At 13 he was playing good enough saxophone to be a credit to his teacher Ronnie Ross.
 He formed one or two of Britain’s early R&B groups.
 Then somebody gave him a shove and he was out front singing.